MEEIBioinformaticsCenter/phy-mer/README.md

 **MtDNA_Genome.fasta**: Mitochondrial reference genome sequence in FASTA format, e.g. the revised Cambridge Reference Sequence (rCRS).

-**SNPS_HAPLOGROUPS.csv**: The list of haplogroup-defining SNPs based on the mitochondrial reference genome secuence.
+**SNPS_HAPLOGROUPS.csv**: The list of haplogroup-defining SNPs based on the mitochondrial reference genome sequence.
 An example file for PhyloTree Build 16 based in rCRS is provided in the package, named Build_16_-_rCRS-based_haplogroup_motifs.csv.

 **RESULT_Library.txt**: The output k-mer library of all haplogroups defined in the Build_16_-_rCRS-based_haplogroup_motifs.csv file.